raymondbutcher/ltf/README.md

 LTF is a lightweight, transparent wrapper for Terraform that adds only 2 features:

 * Allow variables in backend configuration blocks.
-* Automatically use configuration from parent directories. (not implemented)
+* Automatically use configuration from parent directories.

 Because LTF is a transparent wrapper, all standard Terraform command line options can be used when using LTF.